About This Course

 See Fees and Costs for full details.

-In order to be admitted to the Postgraduate Diploma in Ancient and Medieval Languages a candidate should have a minimum of a 2H2 honours primary degree (or equivalent) in a subject entailing the study of modern languages, ancient or medieval history, art, literature or culture, or equivalent qualifications.
+In order to be admitted to the Postgraduate Diploma in Ancient and Medieval Languages a candidate should have a minimum of a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent, in a subject entailing the study of modern languages, ancient or medieval history, art, literature or culture, or equivalent qualifications.
 See Requirements for full details.

 Non-EU Closing Date